k3d-io/k3d/README.md

 Example Workflow: Create a new cluster and use it with `kubectl`

 1. `k3d cluster create CLUSTER_NAME` to create a new single-node cluster (= 1 container running k3s + 1 loadbalancer container)
-2. `k3d kubeconfig merge CLUSTER_NAME --kubeconfig-switch-context` to update your default kubeconfig and switch the current-context to the new one
+2. [Optional, included in cluster create] `k3d kubeconfig merge CLUSTER_NAME --kubeconfig-switch-context` to update your default kubeconfig and switch the current-context to the new one
 3. execute some commands like `kubectl get pods --all-namespaces`
 4. `k3d cluster delete CLUSTER_NAME` to delete the default cluster